pfeiferd/genestrip/README.md

 When extracted Genestrip can be executed via `bin\genestrip.exe` (on a Windows x86, 64 bit architecture).
 It will search for the above JRE for execution under the relative location `..\lib\jre`.
 So the folders `bin` and `lib` should be kept together accordingly. **These few files is all it takes to run Genestrip under Windows!** There is no additional JRE necessary.

-For convenience, the ready-made Zip folder `genestrip-${version}-windows-x64.zip` is also [publicly available for download on genestrip.it.hs-heilbronn.de](https://genestrip.it.hs-heilbronn.de/files/bin).
+[comment]: # (For convenience, the ready-made Zip folder `genestrip-${version}-windows-x64.zip` is also [publicly available for download on genestrip.it.hs-heilbronn.de](https://genestrip.it.hs-heilbronn.de/files/bin.)

 ### Runnning the JUnit tests